 The type species of Sinningia, Sinningia helleri, is most likely in this clade, given its similarity to Sinningia guttata.
 There is no way to be certain, unless the species is rediscovered.

 S. gigantifolia and S. cochlearis are closely related species.
 They have two notable features in common.
 First, they have alternate leaves, instead of the opposite leaves found in all other sinningias.
+[Although I have to say that my plants of S. gigantifolia have mostly opposite leaves.]
 Second, when winter comes, their stems die back to a point one or two nodes above the previous year's die-back, so that the stems gradually extend.

 Vanhouttea fruticulosa is a tuberless subshrub.

-This newly discovered species has "free calyx lobes" and would seem to belong in clade 4, but the molecular data say otherwise.
+This recently rediscovered species has "free calyx lobes" and would seem to belong in clade 4, but the molecular data say otherwise.

 The subgroup it belongs to has four tuberous species and six nontuberous species.